Simulate a cluster with ocelot¶

 )

-cluster = SimulatedCluster(random_seed=42, parameters=parameters)
+cluster = SimulatedCluster(random_seed=42, parameters=parameters, models=models)

 _ = plot_simulated_cluster(cluster)